Master of Arts in Education: Educational Counseling with an Embedded Pupil Personnel Services Credential in School

 - All candidates admitted to the Master of Arts in Education: Educational Counseling program are required to submit a copy of their California Certificate of Clearance (COC) or another form of clearance, such as a valid and current credential for teaching, counseling, school psychology, and/or nursing.
 The law requires Azusa Pacific University to keep these records on file while candidates are in attendance at APU.

 - Candidates must pass the California Basic Educational Skills Test (CBEST) prior to admission to the educational counseling program with an embedded school counseling credential.
-Students can register to take the test at cbest.nesinc.com.
+Students can register to take the test online.

 Educational psychology can be pursued as a second master’s degree after completing the requirements for the Master of Arts in Education: Educational Counseling.
 Because these programs are unique, students must be admitted to each program separately.

 Candidates intending to pursue two Master of Arts in Education degrees should review the university requirements for additional master’s degrees as stated in the Academic Policies and Procedures section of the catalog.

 - The practicum experience included in the educational counseling program is required by the California Commission on Teacher Credentialing and consists of 100 hours completed in a K-12 setting.
 These hours will be verified in the EDCO 575 course, which must be taken prior to fieldwork or internship.
 This course provides candidates the educational and clinical experience in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, treatment, issues of development, adjustment, and maladjustment, health and wellness promotion, and other recognized counseling interventions.